golanlevin/ExperimentalCapture/docs/multispectral.md

 * Of course, [dedicated UV cameras](http://www.edmundoptics.com/cameras/nir-uv-cameras/sony-xc-e-series-monochrome-ccd-cameras/56346/) also exist, some of which, like this [Nurugo UV camera attachment](https://www.amazon.com/Nurugo-SmartUV-Detachable-Lamp-Connectable/dp/B079YVY7PB) for Android, are relatively inexpensive.

 ![Golan in UV](images/uv/uv_golan.jpg)<br />
 *The STUDIO has an extremely sensitive monochrome security camera which, used with a UV-pass filter, is able to view the world in UV.
-The image above was recorded with this camera.*
+The image above was recorded with this camera.
+You can see some of my skin damage.*

 Ultraviolet light can also produce dramatic fluorescence in some materials.